elijahmathews/Parrot.jl/docs/src/index.md

+# ProspectorML.jl
-# ProspectorML: A Neural Net Emulator for Prospector
+*A Neural Net Emulator for Prospector*

 ## Installation